openebs/linux-utils/README.md

 # linux-utils

-alpine based linux utils docker image used for launching helper jobs.
+This repository contains the scripts required for building a customized alpine based linux utils docker image used for launching OpenEBS helper jobs.